LouisJackson3083/NanoGPTExperiment/README.md

 It can predict and generate new characters given the previous characters of a sentence, but it does not understand the words in a contextual sense - because the model does employ word or sentence embeddings.
 Despite this, it is very good at constructing actual words, just not very good at stringing them together in a way that makes grammatical or semantic sense.

 ### 2-Character
 The second results I generated was with a 2-character model.
+We see similar patterns and results to the 1-character model, with the 2-character model also not making grammatical or semantic sense.
+However, we consistently get better strings of words.

+### 3-Character
+The 3-character model seems to get considerably better results then the 1 and 2 character models.

 ### Dataset comparison
 It's interesting to compare the output of both the Shakespeare text and the Star Wars text.
 The Shakespeare text is more unique and random than the Star Wars text, but is less coherent.